fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 "%}

 ### Mar 2
-I don't expect you to read 80 pages for one day of class, but we're going to talk about the whole book as preparation for your review.
+I don't expect you to read 80 pages for one day of class, but we're going to talk about the whole book as preparation for your review due on Friday.
 At a minimum, you should be able to read the first chapter carefully and skim the second.
 You'll have time to review them later while you're writing your review.
-This is much less dense than the milk book, so it's a pretty quick read and we can cover it more quickly.
+This is much less dense than the milk book, so it's a pretty quick read and we can cover it in a single day.
 And to practice reading quickly is part of reason for the exercises.

 - Laura Shapiro, _Something from the Oven_, 3--40.
 - Laura Shapiro, _Something from the Oven_, 41--84.